Management of dependencies in wrapper

 SHARED_LINKS yaml-cpp)

-PID_Wrapper_Component_Dependency(COMPONENT libyaml EXPORT EXTERNAL boost-headers PACKAGE boost)
+PID_Wrapper_Component_Dependency(COMPONENT libyaml EXPORT EXTERNAL boost-headers PACKAGE boost)or shorter (recommended):

 PID_Wrapper_Version(